tomerm/MLClassification/TrainAndTest/README.md

 ## Data Loading
 _DataLoader_ load all data, needed for training and testing models (including W2V data, if required).
 All this is placed into the internal cache and can be reused by the other processes in the chain.
+In addition it can perform per-line preprocessing of the data.

+_Note: per-line tokenization significantly slows down the data loading._

 #### Parameters: